 - Attending and presenting at influential international conferences such as the Academy of Management, DRUID and Egos.

 - Nurturing many current and former editors of leading academic publications including the Academy of Management Journal, Strategic Entrepreneurship Journal and Innovation: Organization & Management Journal.

-Building on the Innovation Studies Centre, our 10-year grant from the EPSRC (2003-2013), we have developed a flywheel of related activities in the innovation and entrepreneurship space and consequently been awarded several high-profile centres to develop our insights as well as several cross-thematic projects including the Global Entrepreneurship Index (GEI).
+Building on the work of the Innovation Studies Centre, our 10-year grant from the Engineering and Physical Sciences Research Council (EPSRC) (2003-2013), we have developed a flywheel of related activities in the innovation and entrepreneurship space and consequently been awarded several high-profile centres to develop our insights as well as several cross-thematic projects including the Global Entrepreneurship Index (GEI).
 These activities are expanding the research portfolio of the department and advancing the academic influence of innovation and entrepreneurship studies.